canyon289/ci_cd_test/README.md

 ## Steps
-1. Create a basic CI script that when main branch is updated it runs
+1. Create a basic CI script that runs when main branch is updated (Completed)
 2. Create a basic script that creates an issue ticket when main branch is updated
 3. Automatically have CI run every minute (just so we can make sure it works)
   * Eventual goal: Is to have an issue ticket postd at 12 pm PST everyday